thegostep/flashtoken/README.md

 Simple.
 No fees.
 Trustless.
 Easy.
 No "pre mine".
 Etc.

 In principle, CrazyTownETH should have a market value approximately equal to that of ETH, because they can be trustlessly redeemed, on demand, for ETH.
+This should be true no matter how many/few CrazyTown tokens exist.

 CrazyTownERC20 works exactly the same, just using your favorite ERC20 token as the underlying token instead of ETH.